The blank share transfer agreement

 Blank share transfer agreements are widely used in Thailand’s legal industry.
 This seems to be convenient but disrespects Thailand’s laws.
 They are, therefore, void when they are blank and even void after they are completed.

 Thailand has the concept of a registration of an accomplished share transfer, not of a share transfer through registration.
 Shares are transferred by agreement, not by the registration at the company or the company register.
 In the grand scheme of things, it is as simple as that.

 The transfer is accomplished through a share transfer instrument.
 This has formal as well as procedural requirements:

 - The transfer of shares entered in a name certificate is void unless made in writing and signed by the transferor and the transferee whose signatures shall be certified by at least one witness (Section 1129 para 2 CCC).

-- To enable the witness this certification, the transferor and transferee have to sign the document both in his or her presence.
+- To enable the witness to carry out such certification of both signatures, the transferor and transferee have to sign the document in his or her presence.

 Formal and procedural requirements have the same importance for a legally binding agreement.
 If one of both elements is not fulfilled, the whole share transfer is void.

 The fact that the laws of Thailand have not only formal but also procedural requirements is nothing unique and follows civil law standards: Under German laws, there are specific formal requirements and, as a procedural requirement, the document has to be read out loud by the notary public in the presence of transferor and transferee.
 If this procedural requirement is not fulfilled, the share transfer is void under German laws.